NanoComp/meep/doc/docs/index.md

 Download
 --------

-The development repository is on [GitHub](https://github.com/stevengj/meep).
+The source repository is on [GitHub](https://github.com/stevengj/meep).
 Gzipped tarballs of stable versions are available in [Releases](https://github.com/stevengj/meep/releases).
 The release history is described in [NEWS](https://github.com/stevengj/meep/blob/master/NEWS.md).
 Installation instructions are in [Installation](Installation.md).

 Documentation
 -------------